-HEET – Suggests changing the phrase to “Improve gas system reliency through non-combusting sources of thermal energy.”
-The diversification of supply options sounds like what is meant is renewable natural gas or hydrogen.
-These would only raise costs, not reduce the need for replacing leak-prone infrastructure and, in the case of hydrogen, reduce safety.
-And even if these fuels are considered fossil-fuel free, they are not emissions free.

 National Grid - Generally supportive.

 Unitil - Reducing the carbon content of the natural gas delivered to customers leverages the existing gas system and minimizes disruptions to energy consumers.
 This proposal also promotes customer affordability and equity by limiting the need for customers to change their existing energy equipment in the near term.
 Leveraging the existing natural gas system is critical because it will take time to develop a comprehensive and coordinated electric and natural gas system planning framework to ensure, among other things, adequate capacity (generation, transmission, and distribution) to accommodate increased loads driven by electrification.
 More immediately, adding renewable natural gas (“RNG”) and Certified Gas to the supply portfolio will produce environmental benefits, contributing to the Commonwealth’s environmental goals.
 Adding physical RNG to the supply portfolio also would improve supply availability and diversity, both important gas supply planning considerations.

-Opposed by: Massachusetts Attorney General’s Office
+Opposed by: Massachusetts Attorney General’s Office, HEET

 Statement in Opposition:

 Attorney General’s Office - Diversification of supply options does not fit within the GSEP statute and the goal to address leak-prone infrastructure on an accelerated basis.
 While it is reasonable to revise the statute to include consideration of greenhouse gas emissions and other factors impacting the public, diversification of supply options is outside the bounds of GSEP.

+HEET– The diversification of supply options is likely to mean RNG or hydrogen.
+These gasses would raise costs, not reduce the need for replacing leak-prone infrastructure and, in the case of hydrogen, reduce safety.
+Combustion of hydrogen can also produce NOx, which produces health effects including asthma, therefore the use of hydrogen presents equity issues.Hydrogen (being the smallest molecule in the universe, as well as a substance that is corrosive to most leak-prone pipes, with a wider explosive range than natural gas and with a flame that is frequently hard to see) seems to be the sort of gas that safety-conscious gas utilities should not want in their pipes under any circumstances.
+Even if RNG and hydrogen are considered fossil-fuel free, they are not emissions free.

 Section (e): Department acceptance of plan

+Text

+(e) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement and provide benefits, the department shall issue preliminary acceptance of the plan in whole or in part.
+A gas company shall then be permitted to begin recovery of the estimated costs of projects included in the plan beginning on May 1 of the year following the initial filing and collect any revenue requirement, including depreciation, property taxes and return associated with the plan.

 Adds reference to “emissions reductions”